 Local authorities are working with the Department for Levelling Up, Housing and Communities to help the people of Ukraine.
-Cannock Chase Council continues to fly the flag of Ukraine from its Civic Centre in Cannock and the Leader of the Council, Councillor Olivia Lyons, wrote a letter to Ukraine’s Ambassador to the United Kingdom expressing solidarity with his people on behalf of the Council.
+Cannock Chase Council continues to fly the flag of Ukraine from its Civic Centre in Cannock and the former Leader of the Council, Councillor Olivia Lyons, wrote a letter to Ukraine’s Ambassador to the United Kingdom expressing solidarity with his people on behalf of the Council when the war began.
 We also work closely with Staffordshire County Council when it comes to receiving people from Ukraine given permission to come and live in our county and the District.

 Helpful information for Staffordshire